 Board members' skills and personal experiences are identified using a Board Membership Matrix to ensure a diverse mix of professional skills and backgrounds.
 Recruitment is conducted through various channels, including open calls, advertising, and Boardmatch events, in line with the Board Recruitment Policy.

-Interested candidates are briefed by the CEO, apply using a standardized form, and meet with the Chair and another Board member.
+Interested candidates are briefed by the CEO, apply using a standardised form, and meet with the Chair and another Board member.
 They may then observe a Board meeting for six months before being invited to sign a B10 for Directorship.
 New members are assigned a 'buddy' from the Board and attend induction training to familiarise themselves with the organisation, Board responsibilities, and culture.

 7.3 Board Transitions in 2024